jjoeldaniel/periodicallyprogramming/blogs/Sharing_Code_With_Markdown.md

+---
+title: Sharing Code With Markdown
+date: 2022-12-27
+---

 ## Introduction

 The purpose of this blog post is to introduce developers to the use of Markdown for sharing code with others and explores alternative tools like Pastebin and Privatebin.

 This is specifically oriented towards use on Discord, however any site that supports [Markdown's extended syntax elements](https://www.markdownguide.org/extended-syntax/) will also work.